 Before staying home to raise her three sons, Katie Mortenson coordinated communications and media relations for the international medical charity, Children’s HeartLink.
 She also coordinated their international medical missions to Africa, Asia, and South America.
 Her global interests have been inspired by this work, as well as by several years teaching English as a Second Language to immigrants in the Twin Cities and to university students and professors for one year in Indonesia; trips with humanitarian organizations to Africa and Guatemala; current involvement with the American Refugee Committee and Common Hope; hosting international college students; and much international travel.
 She is passionate about equity and the needs and voices of the underserved in her community and in the developing world.

-Molly Roberts is a photography editor, curator, and photographer.
-Formerly a Senior Photography Editor at National Geographic Magazine, she is now the 2019-20 Knight Fellow at the Ohio University School of Visual Communications.
-With 25 years of experience in the magazine publishing world, she is responsible for the content and appearance of many magazines, books, websites, and apps.
-She is an advocate for powerful visual storytelling and human rights and recently created the non- profit HumanEyesUSA to present documentary photography projects in public spaces and to use powerful imagery to help illuminate complex issues facing America.
+Molly Roberts is a visual storyteller, photography editor, curator, and photographer.
+Recently a Senior Photography Editor at National Geographic Magazine, and the Chief Photography Editor at Smithsonian Magazine, she is responsible for the content and appearance of many magazines, books, websites, and apps.
+She is an advocate for powerful visual storytelling and human rights and created the non-profit HumanEyesUSA to present documentary photography projects in public spaces and to use powerful imagery to help illuminate complex issues facing America.
 Committed to promoting diverse voices in media, she is involved in mentorship with Women Photograph, Art Works Projects and Women Photojournalists of Washington.
 She currently teaches Photojournalism at Ohio University.

 Visual Journalist and Filmmaker